BlockchainCommons/Gordian/README.md

 The Gordian reference architecture, supporting the Gordian principles, is based on a theory of functional partition.

-Rather than following the design pattern of classic services, which group multiple services into singular applications, Blockchain Commons instead separates services from each other.
+Rather than following the design pattern of classic services, which group multiple services into singular applications, Blockchain Commons instead separates both services and confidential data from each other.
 Doing so improves both privacy and security by reducing the value of honeypots and also improves functional design by ensuring that each application is precisely and concisely able to perform a specific function.

 Many of the Gordian reference apps are actually microservices, intended to perform small and simple but necessary activities as part of the blockchain ecosystem.